 - Recursive Reality: In one koan, the guru wonders if he is merely a reflection.

 - Self-Proclaimed Liar: The guru often claims that he is a liar, and sometimes gets called out on it.
+He's also exploited the trope at times, such as in Logic.

 - Talking Animal: A tortoise provides much needed snark when the guru gets full of himself or his theories.